Elizabeth's Kitchen Diary

 Christmas baking – something new

-I do love experimenting with new recipes, and recently I had a notion to try one of the Christmas recipes from a cookery book I’ve had for some years: Festive Foods: Christmas Cooking Around the Worldby Hanne Kruse (2002).
+I love experimenting with new recipes, and recently, I had a notion to try one of the Christmas recipes from a cookery book I’ve had for some years: Festive Foods: Christmas Cooking Around the World by Hanne Kruse (2002).

-Note, I’ve never visited Slovakia (if I’m to be honest my European geography is somewhat appalling and if given a map I wouldn’t be able to identify where exactly the country even is!), and I have no Slovakian family connections.
-I simply found a recipe in an old cookery book and attempted to make it.
+Note, I’ve never visited Slovakia (if I’m honest, my European geography is somewhat appalling and if given a map, I wouldn’t be able to identify where exactly the country is!), and I have no Slovakian family connections.
+I found a recipe in an old cookery book and attempted to make it.
+That’s all.

-Alas, the recipe developers in this cookery book clearly didn’t road test their recipes before publication as, following the instructions to the letter in this book, the dough simply would not come together.
+Alas, the recipe editors in this cookery book didn’t proof-read their recipes before publication as, following the instructions to the letter in this book, the dough would not come together.
 Why?
 Because they forgot to include the butter in the recipe.

 I then found this recipe and tweaked the one I had with much success – and thus, my children have been thoroughly enjoying these delicious gingerbread-style honey cookies with their intricate swirls of Royal icing.